ibra2407/fingerprint-inpainting/README.md

 The training took about 3 whole days to complete, which was a far cry from training it on the school's GPU cluster, which took only about 12 hours.
 However, the learning experience with dualbooting, remote access and optimising a device for machine learning (such as using a lightweight GUI that doesn't impact the RAM usage of a device) was extremely rewarding and interesting, elevating our appreciation of the current commercial AI landscape.

+Our data pipeline can be found at: https://github.com/jinchad/fingerprint-reconstruction/tree/main/Fingerprint%20Classifier